TienDaniel/Create3_Grid_Spiral_Algo/README.md

 To get started with the project, follow these steps:

 ### 1.Setting up the robot
+- **Create 3 Roomba**: Educational vaccum robot.
+- **Raspberry Pi 4**: Single-board computer for controlling the robot and place to write codes.
+Recommend download Ubuntu 22.04 for this project.
+- **RPLiDAR**: LiDar camera for mapping and localization tasks.

 ### 2.Installing related softwares

 Follow this instructions for installation: